angus-g/splink-influx/README.md

 - `influx_host` -- the host running InfluxDB, accepting UDP data
 - `influx_port` -- the port on which InfluxDB is listening for UDP data
 - `password` -- the management password for the SP PRO

-InfluxDB will also have to be configured to accept data via its UDP protocol.
-This is usually as simple as setting `enabled = true` in the `[[udp]]` section of its configuration file.